UNO-CSCI4830/NetworkTrafficAnalysisTool/README.md

 python main.py
 ```

-This reads mock network data, runs the analysis pipeline, prints a summary to the terminal, and generates `report.html`.
+This collects live network connections from the machine, runs the analysis pipeline, prints a summary to the terminal, and generates `report.html`.

 ## Project Structure